jyothisthaliath/TV-Remote-Controlled-Obstacle-Avoiding-Rover/README.md

 ## Notes

-This repository is being published as an archival and portfolio showcase of an undergraduate mini project completed in 2011.
-Some parts of the implementation, toolchain, and code style reflect the Arduino and embedded development practices of that period.
+This repository is published as a portfolio and archival record of an undergraduate mini project completed in 2011.
+The hardware choices, development environment, and coding style reflect the systems and tools available at that time.

 ## Acknowledgement